Photographer: What Is Needed to Start a Career in Photography?

 Photographers capture images for commercial, artistic or educational purposes.
 These professionals are able to consider issues such as placement and lighting.
 Photographers also need editing skills, which may include being familiar with editing software.
 Interpersonal skills are useful for making subjects comfortable or working with clients on a project.

-According to the U.S. Bureau of Labor Statistics (BLS), more than half of all photographers were self-employed in 2008, although some self-employed photographers contracted their services out (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), roughly 60% of all photographers were self-employed in 2012.
 Salaried photographers may work in portrait studios, broadcasting companies or publishing.
 Entry-level photographers may begin their careers by assisting established photographers, then advance with experience.

-The BLS indicated that employment of photographers was expected to increase 13% from 2010-2020.
+The BLS indicated that employment of photographers was expected to increase four percent from 2012-2022, which is slower than the national average of 11% for all career fields.
 Some of the contributing factors include the increase of print and Internet-based magazines.
 Despite the average growth in employment, the job market would remain competitive, and there may be fewer salaried positions available due to many companies hiring freelancers.
 Individuals with previous work experience and photo editing skills may have an advantage.